12 Difficulties Every Freelancer Faces and Tips To Overcome These Problems

 Getting low benefits is the nature of freelancing work.
 Even if it's not appreciated enough, that doesn't make it any less compared to what a job can offer.

-It is just a perspective of one who thinks of two things differently.
+It is just the perspective of one who thinks of two things differently.
 There is no need at all to compare these two fields.
 As long as you are providing services to others, you are benefitting both yourself and your client.

-Few Suggestions For Freelancers
+A few Suggestions For Freelancers